thindil/www.laeran.pl/privacy.md

 ### Embedded content from other websites

 Texts on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.
-These websites may collect data about you, use cookies, embed additional third-party tracking, and monitor your interaction with that embedded content, including tracing your interaction with the embedded content if you have an account and are logged in to that website. (e.g. Embedding a Youtube video player ).
+These websites may collect data about you, use cookies, embed additional third-party tracking, and monitor your interaction with that embedded content, including tracing your interaction with the embedded content if you have an account and are logged in to that website. (e.g. Embedding a Youtube video player).

 ### Analytics

 I don't use analytic services, so I can't share the visitor statistics with anyone (I don't use Google Analytics or other scripts to track you).
-I don't do any automated decision making and/or profiling on the user data.
+I don't do any automated decision-making and/or profiling on the user data.

 ### How I protect your data